-Mortgage A type of insurance where the lender receives compensation against loss movement on an underlying index.
-The term variable rate mortgage is used interchangeably with adjustable rate mortgage.
+Mortgage: A loan that is collateralised against a residential property, including movement on an underlying index.
+The term variable rate mortgages is used interchangeably with adjustable rate mortgages.

-Variable rate A loan in which the interest rate rises and falls possibly based on the mortgage:
+Variable rate A loan in which the interest rate rises and falls possibly based on the